IqbalZarar-Khan/DISBot/RENDER_DEPLOYMENT.md

 ## Step 10: Test End-to-End

-1. Create a test post on Patreon (set to Diamond tier)
+1. Create a test post on Patreon (set to your highest tier)
-2. Check if alert appears in `#diamond-alerts` ✅
+2. Check if alert appears in the corresponding channel ✅
-3. Edit the post to change tier to Gold
+3. Edit the post to change tier to a lower tier
-4. Check if alert appears in `#gold-alerts` ✅
+4. Check if alert appears in the new tier's channel ✅

 ---